calliope-project/euro-calliope/templates/README.md

 │   ├── electricity-demand.csv             <- Timeseries of electricity demand on each node.
 │   ├── example-model.yaml                 <- Calliope model definition.
 │   ├── link-all-neighbours.yaml           <- Connects neighbouring locations with transmission.
+│   ├── enstoe-tyndp-links.yaml            <- Connects regions according to ENTSO-E; exists only if resolution = "national".
 │   ├── load-shedding.yaml                 <- Override adding option to shed load.
 │   ├── locations.csv                      <- Map from Calliope location id to name of location.
 │   └── locations.yaml                     <- Defines all locations and their max capacities.